-Oxycodone’s half-life, or the time that it takes for half of the drug to exit your body, can range from 3 ½ to 5 ½ hours.
-It can take up to 20 hours before the drug is completely out of your system.
+The half-life of oxycodone, or the time that it takes for half of the drug to exit your body, can range from 3 ½ to 7 hours.
+It can take up to 24 hours before the drug is completely out of your system.

-However, there are several factors that can affect how long the drug remains in your body, such as height, weight, and food consumption.
+However, there are several factors that can affect how long the drug remains in your body, like height, weight and food consumption.

-- Oxycodone can be detected in your saliva within 15 to 30 minutes of dosage and can be detected for up to 1 to 4 days.
+- Saliva: Oxycodone can be detected in your saliva within 15 to 30 minutes of use and can be detected for up to 4 days.

-- Oxycodone can be detected in your urine within 2 hours of dosage and can be detected for up to 3 to 4 days.
+- Urine: Oxycodone can be detected in your urine within 2 hours of use and can be detected for up to 3 to 4 days.

-- In your hair, oxycodone can be detected 5 to 7 days after dosage and can be detected for up to 90 days.
+- Hair: Oxycodone can be detected in hair follicles 5 to 7 days after dosage and can be detected for up to 90 days.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.